tully4school/First-School-Project/readme.md

 # The snoop Website Template

 ## My Project Goals
 The goals for this project were to create a replica of a site or image of a site found online using CSS3 and HTML5, then make the site work on multiple platforms by making the site "Responsive".
+You can see the mockup i created by [My Mockup](https://tully4school.github.io/First-School-Project/ "clicking here")
-### Languages Used
+## Languages Used
   * HTML5
   * CSS3
 ## Features